keithledgerwood/WICLab-guide/04-security.md

     |If Okta FastPass is used |**The user is not required to approve a prompt in Okta Verify or provide biometrics**|

 7. Click **Save**.
-8. Drag the **Okta FastPass** rule up to make **Priority 1** in the list of rules for the policy.
+8. Drag the **Okta FastPass** rule up to make it **Priority 1** in the list of rules for the policy.

 ### Experience an Employee Passwordless Login

-1. Launch a Chrome browser window using the Guest profile.
+1. In the Virtual Desktop, launch a Chrome browser window using the Guest profile.
 1. Enter your Okta tenant URL in the browser.
+You will be automatically authenticated to your End-User Dashboard.
+1. Sign out of your Okta tenant.
 1. At the Okta login, click **Sign in with Okta FastPass** .
 You will be signed in to the End-User Dashboard, no password required.

 ## Set Up User Behavioral Analytics